SubhasreeMandal/Websocket-connection-using-Django-channels/README.md

 The function of websocket_status.html is to serve as the client-side interface for establishing and managing a real-time WebSocket connection with the Django Channels server.

+## Future Scope
+Useful for building real-time features like chat apps, notifications, or live updates.